-When moving from home to college, in particular when moving to a college that's far away, you need to plan the move carefully to ensure you get all your things packed and moved.
-A good place to start is researching how to pack for a long distance college move.
-Once you've gone through the practical steps to move, then it's time to think about some of the logistics of moving far away.
-To help, we've prepared the following tips and suggestions.
+When moving from home to college—in particular, when moving to a college that's far away from your hometown—you need to plan the move carefully to ensure you get all your things packed, moved, and ready to go before classes begin.
+A good place to start is researching how to pack for a long-distance college move.
+Once you have thought through the practical steps of moving, it's time to think about some of the logistics of moving far away.

 Pack and Move Only the Essentials

 How much you pack will depend largely on how you plan to travel to your new college home.
-If the only way to get there is by flying, then the amount you pack and move will be determined by flight rules and how much extra you want to pay to bring along additional bags.
+If the only way to get there is by flying, then the amount you pack and move will be determined by the airline's suitcase rules and how much extra you want to pay to bring along additional bags.
 If you're traveling by car, then you'll have a greater range of options.
-So decide first how you'll travel, then how much you're willing or allowed to take.
-It will help ensure you don't overpack.

-If you're moving into a college dorm, you'll have to provide your sheets, blankets and some of the furnishings as well.
+If you're moving into a college dorm, you'll have to provide your sheets, blankets, and potentially some of the furnishings.
 Much of the bedding essentials can be packed and shipped before you move.
 Check with the residence to see what they'll provide and if they'll accept packages before you ship them.

-Tip number one above describes all essentials, that is, those things you'll need for the first few months of your stay.
-This tip is about making sure you have everything you need for your first night or two.
-Don't rely on your luggage to make the trip or that the items you shipped will arrive on time.
-Or even more critical, is the fact that once you arrive on campus, your life will be pretty crazy with campus activities and dorm room socials taking up a lot of your time.
+Create a survival kit that will make sure you have everything you need for your first night or two.
+Don't rely on your luggage or the items you shipped arriving on time.
+Once you arrive on campus, your life will be pretty crazy with campus activities and dorm room socials taking up a lot of your time.
 You may find that there's little time to unpack, never mind collect and sort through the items you shipped ahead of time.